mskccpatiented/contentaudit/_posts/2012-10-29-caring-for-your-central-venous-catheter-with-map.md

  ̈ Leave valuables and jewelry, including rings, at home.
 Enter the hospital through the main entrance at 1275 York Avenue.
 Take the M elevators at the top of the escalator to the 2nd floor.
 As you step off the elevator, enter the double doors to the Surgical Day Hospital (SDH).
 Check in at the desk.
 Please arrive on time.
 In the SDH, you will change into a gown, robe, and slippers.
 When you are ready, you will be taken to Interventional Radiology.
-￼Caring for Your Central Venous Catheter
-2 of 8

 Procedure
 An IV line will be started.
 You will receive medication through the IV line to control pain and anxiety.
 Your blood pressure, heart rate, breathing, and oxygen levels will be monitored during your procedure.